ooni/probe/docs/coding-style.md

         set expandtab

-    Continuation lines should be wrapper like this:
+Continuation lines should be wrapped like this:

         foo = long_function_name(var_one, var_two,
                                  var_three, var_four)

 or this:

         def long_function_name(var_one,
                     var_two, var_three,